martinjackson/simple-widgets/README.md

 All of these widgets require the following props:

 - name: A unique name for this field with corresponding name in the parent compoent's state _example name="subject"_
-- value: value of specific choice or content of text field. _example value={this.state.subject}_
+- value: where the input value come from  _example value={this.state.subject}_
 - onChange: function in the parent component to catch/store state changes _example onChange={this.handleChange}_
+- choices: and a array of Strings as pull down choices
+- selectedValue: want the 'value' should change to when the CheckBox or Radio button is selected
+- text: a label (String or component) displayed following the CheckBox or Radio button

 ## Getting Started